 One simple way is to include some extra cardiovascular exercise during your workouts.
 Cardiovascular exercise is that which gets your heart pumping hard for extended periods of time (usually more than 20 minutes).

 While working out definitely gets your heart pumping, it’s not always for long enough to be useful for burning fat.
 You see, the reason that cardiovascular exercise is great for burning calories is that after your body burns through its “fast-acting energy,” its glucose stores, it has to rely on “slow-burning energy,” which is fat.

 It usually takes about 20 minutes for your body to burn through glucose stores, which is why extended cardiovascular exercise is best for burning fat.
 Good examples of cardiovascular exercise are running, jogging, biking, swimming, boxing, etc.

-However, the simple act of building muscle can actually help you lose weight.
-There are a few reasons for this.
+However, the simple act of building muscle can actually help you lose body fat.
+Let’s find out how.